apache/drill/_docs/odbc-jdbc-interfaces/configuring-odbc/020-configuring-odbc-on-linux.md

     ZKQuorum=<host name>:<port>,<host name>:<port> . . . <host name>:<port>
     ZKClusterID=<cluster name in `drill-override.conf`>

 The following Linux sample shows a possible configuration for using Drill in distributed mode.
-The example modifies the default Linux-installed `.odbc.ini` for a 64-bit system by commenting out 32-bit properties, adding 64-bit properties, and removes the extraneous MapR Drill 64-bit from `.odbc.ini`.

     [ODBC]
     Trace=no